Top

 Airways where another airline flies to the same destination.

-”Myanmar Airways International” (MAI) is an
+”Myanmar Airways International” (MAI) is an alternative to other

 MAI however was not always reliable in the past and had flights